zamaudio/zameq2/README.md

 ZamEQ2 - Equalizer plugin

-Faust is required to compile this plugin.
-Build scripts are provided for LV2 and LADSPA.
+Faust >=0.9.62 and LADSPA SDK is required to compile this plugin.
+Build scripts are provided for LADSPA.

-  make lv2
-    or
-  make ladspa

-  sudo make install
+  make && sudo make install